ohitstom/spicetify-extensions/quickQueue/README.md

 # quickQueue.js

 ![Example](example.png)
-_This script adds a button next to the heart button on tracklist rows_ _This button lets you add and remove from queue in one click_
+_This script adds a button next to the heart button or alternatively on the left on tracklist rows_ _This button lets you add and remove from queue in one click_

 ### Installation